-- Whichever format the centre uses, why did they choose it?
-What do they consider to be its advantages and disadvantages?
+- Whichever formats the centre uses, why did they choose them?
+What do they consider to be their advantages and disadvantages?

-- How often will you have to attend in person, and how far in advance are the dates set?
+- If it's a blended or non-intensive F2F course, how often will you have to attend in person, and how far in advance are the dates set?
 What time are the course sessions (and will these give you time to arrive and get home at a reasonable hour).
 What happens in case of a transport strike on a day you're scheduled to attend, particularly if you're scheduled to teach on that day?

-The last question relates to something I'd ask any centre, regardless of the course type i'd chosen but particularly on non-intensive courses:
+The last question about the course format and timing relates to something I'd ask any centre, regardless of the course type I'd chosen but particularly on non-intensive courses:

 And then there's the coursework itself - and here there's scope for a plethora of questions:

 - The coursework must include at least 65 contact hours.
 How many of these are taken up by seminars and what do the seminars cover?
 What about individual tutorials - how many and when: before assignments, after assignments?
 Is the contact all face to face or is anything done on-line.
 If so what platform is used and what are the technical details?

 - What order are the assignments done in?
 Do I have a choice or is it set?
 What about the topics of the LSAs and EPs - within the boundaries set by Cambridge, do I have a choice of which systems/skills to teach or does the centre decide?
 How much guidance is given?